PyottDesign/Statial-b/README.md

 <br/><br/>

 # Configurations
-Modern mouse grip styles have grown out of players adapting to the shape of a mouse.
-The Statial.b creates the opportunity for new mouse shapes to grow out of grip styles.
 Below are some common grip type configurations for the Statial.b as starting points for further adjustment.
+Mouse ergronomics are extreamly sensitive.
+A 1mm or 1 degree adjustment can take an uncomfortable setup to a great one (and vice versa).
+When using the Statial.b, try and think about what feels right and what feels off in your grip and make micro adjstments to single surfaces only until it's dialed in.

 ### PALM
 When fully collapsed the Statial.b is slightly smaller than a normal high performance mouse.
 Surfaces can be moved out significantly for larger hands.